-E.T.
-The Extra-terrestrial celebrates its 30th anniversary today, having premiered in theaters on June 11, 1982, and we've unearthed some great vintage interviews with a young Drew Barrymore and Henry Thomas reminiscing about the film, along with footage of Steven Spielberg directing scenes on the set of the iconic movie at the same time that he was putting the finishing touches on Poltergeist.
+E.T. the Extra-terrestrial celebrates its 30th anniversary this year with a special edition Blu-ray out now, and we've unearthed some great vintage interviews with a young Drew Barrymore and Henry Thomas reminiscing about the film, along with footage of Steven Spielberg directing scenes on the set of the iconic movie at the same time that he was putting the finishing touches on Poltergeist.

 "It does not stand for 'elapsed time;' it stands for 'extra-terrestrial,'" joked Spielberg to Entertainment Tonight.
 "It's a very warm adventure story, and it's a relationship story; the unusual aspect of this relationship is it's between a person and a creature, not between two people. … I think it's probably one of the most exciting experiences I've had making a movie up until now."